sanjoymsom/chEQWRk/README.md

 Setting up Xwindow within Linux in Windows 11 is a bit tricky.
 Here is one solution using XMing

-WSL1:
+_WSL1_:

 in ~/.bashrc, ensure that DISPLAY is exported to localhost:
 ```
 export DISPLAY=$localhost:0.0
 ```

 in /etc/ssh/sshd_config
 ensure that X11Fowarding is set to yes

-WSL2:
+Launch X-window directly via the Xming app.

+_WSL2_:

 in ~/.bashrc, export the DISPLAY as follows:
 ```
 export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0